How to Test Purge Valve with Multimeter

 Damaged Gaskets and Oil Leakage

 There will be continuously increasing pressure because a malfunctioning purge valve will not emit the vapours.
 If the pressure keeps building up for an extended period, it may become so intense that it could damage the rubber seals and gaskets.
-When these are destroying, as a consequence, there will be oil leakage.
+When these are destroyed, as a consequence, there will be oil leakage.
 Oil would leak from the emission system to the engine, causing severe damage to your engine.

 Were you driving with a bad purge valve?